LukeGrahamLandry/franca/devlog.md

 - queue glue
 - mystery of why DeriveFmt wasn't working in the kernel, it was panicking at runtime instead of comptime in the default branch.
+- skip `./` in paths so jitting the compiler gets past find_std_lib

+compiler: seal_debug_info when cache disabled

 ## (Nov 20)